ANTI MONEY LAUNDERING AND COUNTER TERRORIST FINANCING POLICY

 required data protection standards in order to meet these requirements.

-4.12 Furthermore, the business will only partner with those third parties that conform, at least as a
+- 4.12 Furthermore, the business will only partner with those third parties that conform, at least

 minimum, to equivalent requirements of a country within the EEA that has money laundering